slookma/Zadok_Lab/README.md

 ## Code together
 + Every time something has changed, you can see the change and in GitHub desktop `pull origin`.
 + When you change something you can `commit to main` and `push origin` to the repository.

-cfdfdf